 Soaring electricity bills are the latest inflation flashpoint

-Inflation likely cooled last month, thanks in part to falling gasoline prices, but for many families, there's another major strain on their household budget: soaring electricity bills.
+Inflation cooled a bit last month, thanks in part to falling gasoline prices, but for many families, there's another major strain on their household budget: soaring electricity bills.

 Take Bernice Brown, a retiree in Tuscaloosa, Ala..
 In both July and August, her power bill topped a jaw-dropping $400.